Istria (Istra) Wine Region

 - •Textured

-- •Herbal and savory
+- •Herbal and savoury

 - •Long maceration

-- •Gastronomy-focused rather than casual drinking
+- •Made for the table rather than casual sipping

 Winemaking Philosophy